aarichan/aarichan.github.io/README.md

 My contact info can be found on my personal website.
 Feel free to reach out with any questions, concerns, comments, or discussion and I would be happy to entertain them!

 ## Website Changelog
+### Version 0.0.2
+Released on 04/30/21
+- Added more pages
+- Added Router, Switch, and Nav.Link

 ### Version 0.0.1
 Released on 04/26/21
 - New personal website launched